Sinfully Spicy

 For Tempering

-• 3-4 indian green chilies roughly chopped, adjust to taste
+• 3-4 green chilies (hot, I use indian green chillies), chopped, adjust quantity to taste

 Instructions